MetaCenterCloudPuppet/cesnet-autoupdate/README.md

 Email to sent notifications.
 Default is undef.

 ####`randomwait`
 Random time to wait before update in seconds.
-Default is 3600.
+Default is to leave it to the autoupdate tools (1 hour for cron-apt and yum-autoupdate).

 ####`type`
 Update type.
 Default is 'default'.